This post may contain affiliate links. Please read my disclosure policy.

 - 2 ½ cups powdered sugar (265g)

-- 1 ½ tablespoons hot water, more or less as desired
+- 1 ½ tablespoons hot water, more or less for desired consistency

 - 2 tablespoons fresh lemon juice